-The orbit number of the spacecraft designated in MF#6.
+The orbit number of the spacecraft designated in MF #6.

-8. Number of Alerts with Doppler Positions
+8. Number of Alerts with Doppler/DOA Positions

-The number of alerts of this SIT format with Doppler positions, that are included between the SIT header and the SIT trailer as specified in Table C.1.
-406 MHz alerts may or may not contain encoded position information.
+The number of alerts of this SIT format with Doppler or DOA positions, that are included between the SIT header and the SIT trailer as specified in Table C.1.

-9. Not Used (previously: Number of Images Reported)

-10. Number of Alerts without Doppler Position
+9. Not Used (previously: Number of Images Reported)10.
+Number of Alerts without Doppler/DOA Positions

-The number of alerts of this SIT format without Doppler positions, that are included between the SIT header and the SIT trailer as specified in Table C.1.
+The number of alerts of this SIT format without Doppler or DOA positions, that are included between the SIT header and the SIT trailer as specified in Table C.1.